mika-archived/SharpX/README.md

 ### Runtime (User) Requirements

-- .NET 6 Preview 6 or greater
+- .NET 6 Preview 7 or greater

 This means that SharpX will not work at natively on Unity at this time.
 However, since SharpX itself is provided as a library and executable, it can be run in the UnityEditor by writing simple wrapper editor extension code.

 ### Developer Requirements

-- .NET 6 Preview 6 or greater
+- .NET 6 Preview 7 or greater
-- Visual Studio 2019 (requires to support Roslyn Source Generators)
-- Visual Studio 2022
+- Visual Studio 2022 Preview 3 or greater

 ## Documentation